Fevermap/fevermap/app/README.md

 If you don't want to install NodeJs et al on your own environment, you can alternatively also run the development environment in Docker.
 To spin up a local development environment, simply run `docker-compose up --build`.
 The window will keep displaying the logs from the environments.

+#### Creating a Merge Request

+Before creating a merge request fixing a front-end issue, please run `npm run check` and fix warnings/error accordingly.

+The command will run `Prettier` and `ESLint` with the development rules set for Web Components.

 #### Creating a new Component

 To create a new component, create a new Java Script file in the folder `src/app/components`.
 You need to import components so that the `customElement` gets defined, so make sure to import the component to at least the view it's used in.